 Inviting others into an individual’s struggle with addiction is extremely personal.
 However, doing so helps both parties understand the disease’s symptoms and complexities.
 These interactions help form recovery goals which include positive relationships.
 Having the necessary support during recovery increases the likelihood of successful sobriety.

 Furthermore, all parties have the opportunity to enhance self-awareness and stress management skills.
 Fortunately, communication skills improve as you learn to effectively voice your concerns.
-For severe dysfunction, therapist employ relationship therapy for past trauma and codependency.
+For severe dysfunction, therapists employ relationship therapy for past trauma and codependency.
 Above all, by helping participants learn positive interaction techniques, destructive patterns begin disappearing.

-Topics You Might Tackle in Relationship Therapy
+Topics You Might Tackle in a Relationship Therapy Program

 When using drugs or alcohol, teens and young adults frequently lose friends and experience isolation from family members.
 These create additional stressors, which makes temptation even worse.
 Program participants must also learn to cope with the consequences drug use creates.
 Unfortunately, there’s a lot of shame, embarrassment, and guilt occurring alongside these regrets.